StefanAdamovic/constMach/README.md

-# fConstruction Machine rent project
+# Construction Machine rent project
 Will be added later